 John Wilson was a research scientist in what is now known as the Defence Science and Technology Organisation, reaching the level of Chief of Division.He was also Australian National Leader and Chairman of one of the working panels of TTCP (The Technical Cooperation Program), an international forum for information exchange between defence scientists.
 Since his retirement, John has been an active member of the Friends of the Heysen Trail, serving as its Treasurer for 17 years.

-Robert Alcock is currently the President of the Friends of the Heysen Trail and has a long history of involvement with the Friends and the Trail as a walk leader and past Chair of the Marketing and Membership Committee.A former public servant, he managed the Adelaide office of the Australian Survey Office.
+Robert Alcock is past President of the Friends of the Heysen Trail and has a long history of involvement with the Friends and the Trail as a Council member, walk leader and past Chair of the Marketing and Membership Committee.A former public servant, he managed the Adelaide office of the Australian Survey Office.
 Robert now runs his own business, STEP Marketing Services.
 He also enjoys photographing the Trail as he walks it.

 Neil Nosworthy retired in 2008 after a career of almost 40 years in a variety of senior finance and administrative roles in several State Government agencies.
 Neil is a member of the Friends of the Heysen Trail and Chair of the Greening Committee.
 Since reconvening the Greening Committee in 2012 around 3,000 trees have been planted at several locations along the trail.